eastside at home how to

-Here’s everything you need to know to run your first Eastside at Home group gathering.
+everything you need to know for your first Eah gathering

 PREPARE THE SPACE

 Get your meeting location ready for people to come.
 Set it up in such a way that they can tell you were expecting them.
-Turn on the lights, set up the chairs, clean the bathroom, get the TV set up to stream, open a window if there’s a funky odor, etc.
+Turn on the lights, put on some background music, set up the chairs, clean the bathroom, get the TV set up to stream, test the audio and video, and open a window if there’s a funky odor.

 We want to help people experience community and encounter God, so ask for God to prepare the hearts of everyone coming (yourself included) and to be with you as you gather.